itsyaboii1337/Data_Science_Alliance/README.md

 "The Cancer Imaging Archieve (TCIA)" contains a wealth of medical imaging data in a large variety of different forms (CT, MRI, microscopic biopsy, radiographs, ...)

 # Achievements at milestone 2
-An overview of all the work that has been done so far can be found in the notebook DataExploration.ipynb.
+An overview of all the work that has been done so far can be found in the notebook **Milestone3.ipynb**.
 Unfortunately, the interactive plots and maps cannot be rendered without the notebook showing.
 The maps are, however, visible in the HTML file DataExploration.html.

 # A list of internal milestones up until project milestone 3
 For the different research questions, the following things will be done: